Calla Allison, Director

 Her previous positions include working for the IUCN Red List of Threatened Species to assess the conservation status of marine fishes, and with NOAA’s Human Dimension’s Program examining the impacts of a catch-shares program on the Pacific Coast Groundfish Fishery.

 She holds Masters Degrees from the University of Washington’s School of Fisheries, and the Department of Ecology, Evolution and Marine Biology at UC Santa Barbara.

-Leandra Lopez, Technology Manager
+Leandra Lopez, Outreach and Digital Engagement Manager

 Leandra began her work with marine protected areas working for the California Department of Fish and Wildlife’s MPA Outreach Coordination project where she developed products for the public and aspects of their website.
 She has since moved to the MPA Management team where she is helping develop outreach avenues for the remotely operated vehicle (ROV) component of the project.

 Leandra also brings a unique perspective to the project with her past work as a community organic farmer.
-During her time working as a Farm Manager for the City of Arcata, she worked with the community on a variety of outreach events and projects that worked to advance organic and sustainable agriculture in the community.
+During her time working as a Farm Manager for the City of Arcata, she worked with the community on outreach events and projects that worked to advance organic and sustainable agriculture in the community.

 Leandra holds a Bachelors in Natural Resource Planning and Interpretation.